CMA Exam Pass Rates

 A few different factors contribute to the difficulty level of the CMA Exam, mainly the breadth and depth of the topics covered.
 While the CPA Exam has a notorious broad range of topics, the CMA Exam has a slightly smaller range of topics.
 However, as the CMA certification is more specialized than the CPA license, each topic goes into more depth.
 Many CMA candidates report spending a similar amount of study time for each part of the CMA Exam as they did on each CPA Exam section.

 Want to know what you’d score if you were to sit for the CMA Exam at your current knowledge level?
 Surgent’s award-winning exam-readiness metric, ReadySCORE, can tell you.
-Find your ReadySCORE today when you try Surgent CMA Review for free!

 The CMA Exam is comprised of two sections: Part 1 – Financial Reporting, Planning, Performance and Control, and Part 2 – Financial Decision Making.
 Each section contains 100 multiple-choice questions (MCQs) and two 30-minute essay questions.